Scroll in the widget below for available appointments!

 You contact us on 0403 22 6963; or send an inquiry using the form on the Contact page here; or email BMD Psychology Consulting here, or you can book an appointment directly online here.

 Once the first session is arranged, we will send you an Intro email, with links to some Intake forms we need you ro complete before the first session.

 At the first session, the psychologist will explain how therapy works and answer your questions (more details below).

 Together you and your psychologist will discuss your therapy goals and work out a suitable treatment plan.

 The number of sessions you attend will be dependent on your needs and circumstances (more details below).

 Depending on BMD Psychology Consulting's current client caseload, you may be placed on a waitlist before you are able to start your therapy sessions.

-If all available caseloads are full at the time of your referral, BMD Psychology Consulting will advise you and your referrer (if you have been referred by a third party) of the likely waiting time before your first appointment.
+If all available caseloads are full at the time of your referral, BMD Psychology Consulting will advise you of the likely waiting time before your first appointment.

 BMD Psychology Consulting maintains a cancellation list, and can sometimes offer new clients a session left unexpectedly vacant by a cancellation.
 Such bookings may be offered at short notice.